 As an artist, writer, and ceremonial designer I use my knowledge of ancient traditional lore combined with modern psychology and sociology to move towards a culture of consent, equity, and sustainability.

 I create infographics, coloring pages, blog posts, documents and zines on these topics and more.
 I make witch boxes to send out, filled with locally and sustainably sourced devotional tools.
 I teach classes on gardening and meditation.
 I make art that is connected to ancient lore and modern devotion to the seasons.
 I am learning new skills every day to improve my ability to communicate, educate, and create.

 Find me around the web:

-Patreon has special content, personal blog posts, and bonus PDFs as well as access to her newest artwork.
+Patreon has special content, coloring pages, moon spells, personal blog posts, and bonus PDFs as well as access to my newest artwork.

-Etsy is where you can pick up prints of her original watercolor paintings, bone jewelry, PDFs, activity books and more.
+Etsy is where you can pick up prints of my original watercolor paintings, bone jewelry, PDFs, activity books and more.

 Youtube stores visual media, including prayers, rituals, and chicken videos.
 Because chickens are awesome.

 If you’re curious, the name Dandelionlady comes from the ancient days of LiveJournal.
 The story goes that my cat was sick and I couldn’t afford the expensive blood transfusion that would help him live.
 I brought him home to pass with those he loved, but decided it wouldn’t hurt to give herbs a try since there were no other options.
 I treated him with a decoction of dandelion root I grubbed up from the stony gravel of my driveway one rainy fall day many years ago.
 The cat lived, and my first plant spirit guide was found.

 I hoped that someday someone might say as I walked by “Hey!
 There goes that dandelion lady!”